Derek Winnert

 , , , ,

-Director Peter Newbrook’s macabre 1973 British horror movie stars Robert Stephens as Sir Hugo Cunningham, an obsessed brilliant Victorian scientist who traps the spirit of death (the Greek-named Asphyx of the title), which supposedly enters bodies when they die.
+Director Peter Newbrook’s macabre 1973 British sci-fi horror movie The Asphyx stars Robert Stephens as Sir Hugo Cunningham, an obsessed brilliant Victorian English scientist who traps the spirit of death (the Greek-derived name Asphyx of the title), which supposedly enters bodies when they die.
 So he starts experiments with it in order to try to make himself immortal.
+Asphyx derives from the Ancient Greek word asphyxía, literally meaning ‘lack of pulse’ or English asphyxiation.

-Freddie Young’s distinguished Eastmancolor cinematography is a big asset, Bill McGuffie’s score is good and the Sfx by Ted Samuels are of good quality for their day too.
+Freddie Young’s distinguished Eastmancolor cinematography is a big asset, Bill McGuffie’s score is good, and the special effects by Ted Samuels are of good quality for their day too.

-It runs 100 minutes but was re-released as The Horror of Death at 87 minutes.
+The Asphyx runs 100 minutes but was re-released as The Horror of Death at 87 minutes.
+It is also known as Spirit of the Dead.

 Also in the cast are Alex Scott, Ralph Arliss, Fiona Walker, David Gray, Tony Caunter, Paul Bacon, John Lawrence and Terry Scully.